Thomas Sauvin: Beijing Silvermine

 Sauvin started the Beijing Silvermine project, accumulating more than 850,000 anonymous color negatives (as of December 2019) destined for destruction in a Beijing recycling zone.
 It covers a period of 20 years, from 1985, namely when photographic film (which contains microscopically small light-sensitive silver halide crystals) started being used massively in China, to 2005, when digital photography started taking over.
-This period is the beginning of post-socialist China.
+This period is the beginning of the reform and opening up.